-Variable Item Source Comments R Risk Free Rate Dept of Treasury website U.S. Government Bond Yield on the date of grant corresponding to the term of the option.
+Variable Item Source Comments B Bisk Free Bate Treasury the term of the option.
+For e U.S. Government Bond Yield on the date of grant corresponding to the term of the option.
 For example, if the option has a 10-year term, the risk-free rate is the 10-year U.S. Government Bond Yield on the date of grant. т Term/Expected Life Proxy Full term of the option. е Base of Natural Logarithm N/A N/A Ln Natural Logarithm N/A N/A N(x) Cumulative Normal Distribution Function N/A N/A